eljost/pysisyphus/docs/irc.rst

     irc:
      type: eulerpc                      # Similar to EulerPC from Gaussian

-     opt_ends: fragments                # Detect fragments at the end of the IRC
-                                        # and optimize them separately.

      #displ: energy|length              # How to do the initial displacement
      #displ_energy: 0.0005              # Energy lowering in au (Hartree)
      #displ_length: 0.1                 # Step length along the TV